Roborohan/Letterboxd-Regression-Capstone/README.md

    likely misses, or the biggest gap above or below the crowd-based estimate.
 Open a film for the rated films the prediction drew on.
 4. **Coming soon** — unreleased films, predicted by a variant that never sees a crowd score.

+A selector switches between viewers, and a settings menu can turn off the blur on explicit posters, show predictions unrounded, or reduce motion.
+It works on phones as well as desktop.

 ---